oskccy/oskccy/README.md

 <br>
 <a href="https://www.linkedin.com/in/oscar-sharaz/">***My LinkedIn***<a/>
 <br>
 <i>Hey there!
 My name's Oscar Sharaz.
-I have experience working in remote and on-site Agile engineering teams, form smaller startups to large engineering firms, working AND deploying production level code along side various engineers, data scientists, BA's, PM's and more. <i/>
+I have experience working in remote and on-site Agile engineering teams, from smaller startups to large engineering firms, working AND deploying production level code along side various engineers, data scientists, BA's, PM's and more. <i/>
 <br>
 <br>
 <br>